koalazak/blockchaininfoPasswdToolkit/README.md

 If you forgot your password, with this script you can try and re-try passwords, indefinitely.
 And even better, you can bruteforce passwords using a dictionary file.

+### Requirements

+  - Node >= 0.12
+  - Your identifier/alias OR your encrypted wallet payload string in base64 **(you don't need a backup file)**
+  - if you think use the bruteforce option, you need a dictionary file in UTF-8 format

 ### Installation